KongGithubDev/MushIoT/README.md

 ## Troubleshooting
 - Device shows Offline but Server Online:
-  - Ensure ESP32 posts a reading at least once every 30s (configurable window)
+  - Ensure ESP32 posts a reading within the online window (default 30s).
+If the device interval is longer, increase the window in the server.

+## Simulator Notes
+- `Tester/sim_device.py` simulates device behavior with auto/manual modes and hysteresis.
+- Default send interval is 60s.
+For stress or real-time testing, run with `--interval 1`.
 - 401/403 on device POSTs:
   - Make sure `x-api-key` header matches server’s rotated key for the `DEVICE_ID`
 - CORS errors in browser: